Shift Using the Touchscreen

-When Auto Shift out of Park is enabled, Model S is designed to use inputs from various sensors to automatically select Drive or Reverse.
-The instrument panel displays the selected drive mode when the driver's door is closed and seat belt is buckled.
+When Auto Shift out of Park is enabled, Model 3 is designed to automatically select Drive or Reverse.
+The touchscreen displays the selected drive mode when the driver's door is closed and seat belt is buckled.

-To override the selection, press the brake pedal and use the drive mode strip on touchscreen to shift into your desired drive mode (Drive, Reverse, Park; see Shifting Using the Touchscreen).
+To override the selection, press the brake pedal and use the drive mode strip on touchscreen to shift into your desired drive mode (Drive, Reverse, Park; see Shift Using the Touchscreen).

-Confirm the drive mode selection and follow the instructions on the instrument panel before you press the accelerator.
+Confirm the drive mode selection and follow the instructions on the touchscreen before you press the accelerator.

-If Auto Shift out of Park is unavailable, the instrument panel displays a message.
+If Auto Shift out of Park is unavailable, the touchscreen displays a message.

-Model S automatically selects a drive mode when:
+Model 3 automatically selects a drive mode when:

-- Auto Shift out of Park is enabled (touch ).
+- Auto Shift out of Park is enabled.

 - The driver's seat belt is fastened.